 The cottage sits on the roadside in the heart of the rural village of Southrop and secure off street parking is available at the back of the cottage for up to four cars.
 Additional parking is available on the road outside the cottage and there are no parking restrictions.
 Entry to the off-street parking is limited in width and so larger cars may find it easier to park on the roadside.

 Access to the cottage is through the front door which has hard paving to it or a door at the rear via the gravel driveway.
 There is a gate and gravel path that runs up the side of the cottage to the back door which is lit during hours of darkness.
 The back door leads directly into the lounge, which has a wood burning stove.
 The flooring throughout the ground floor is flag stones.
 Most of the ground floor is even and on the same level but there is a small step down into the kitchen area of approximately two inches.

 There is a toilet and wet room shower area off the downstairs lounge and a bedroom also on the ground floor – so this house would suit someone who is not able to easily manage stairs.

 The stairs run off the lounge and are a good width and have a solid hand rail.
 The stairs is carpeted and the landing and bedrooms have wood paneled floors.
 The upstairs landing area has a change of level to bedroom number two and another change in level to the bathroom.
-This bathroom has an under floor heated stone floor and a luxury double ended bath and toilet.
+This bathroom has an under floor heated stone floor and a walk-in shower, luxury double ended bath and toilet.

 If you have any specific questions about Culls Cottage and its facilities or suitability for your group please just email firstname.lastname@example.org – we want this to be the perfect cottage for your stay.